"Innovating district transformations for more compact, livable cities"

 Life Changing Impact

-Increased access to public space and green space, walking and cycling trips, business activity, and social cohesion through cultural and community programming and participatory governance.
+Increased access to public space and green space, walking and cycling, business activity, and social cohesion through cultural and community programming and participatory governance.

-Established new city regulations for density and public participation as well as financial instruments for district-level investments, while also informing national and international efforts to create cohesive urban neighborhoods.
+Established new city regulations for density and public participation as well as financial instruments for district-level investments, while informing national and international efforts to create cohesive neighborhoods.

 DistritoTec has knit Monterrey together in more ways than one.
 From more compact and accessible neighborhoods that encourage walking, cycling, and new economic opportunities to increased community involvement and cohesion, the project by the university Tecnológico de Monterrey (Tec) has piloted new design, policy and finance standards in district-scale transformation.